 - Use cookie cutters to cut fun shapes out of sandwiches.

 - Write an encouraging note.

-- Kids love to dip!
-Veggies with hummus or apple slices with yogurt are tasty and healthy combos.
+- Add dip to their lunches!
+Kids love to dip and veggies with hummus or apple slices with yogurt are tasty and healthy combos.

 - Bento boxes are a great way to pack a bunch of colorful foods in one container.
 They’re also great for portion control.